Sanoma Oyj Earnings Call Transcripts

 -

-Adjusted operating profit rose in both learning and media, with stable net sales and strong growth in the Netherlands, Poland, and Spain.
-The Vicens Vives acquisition strengthens the learning segment, while cost containment supports media profitability despite weak advertising.
+Adjusted operating profit rose in both learning and media, with stable net sales and strong cost control.
+The Vicens Vives acquisition strengthens the learning segment, while digital subscriptions offset weak advertising in media.
+Outlook remains positive, with significant growth expected in Q3.

 Fiscal Year 2025